 Location: Your office or home, on your computer!

 Time: Set your own schedule, working on weekly learning activities and projects that will directly benefit your school next year.
 You should expect to invest at least five hours a week reading the extensive course materials, viewing online video presentations or listening to audios, collaborating with fellow students and Tim Seldin, and working on PR, marketing, and recruitment strategies that will directly impact your school.

 Do you have a trip or specific time during this period when you will not be available?
 No problem!
 While it is best to participate with the entire group in ongoing discussions, You can catch up when you return.

 In response to numerous requests from the community, we have written a new course: How to Start a New World Class Montessori School.
-This 6-week course was first offered in July 15th, 2013; anyone who wants to start a new Montessori school, or convert an existing childcare center into a Montessori school, will find this course invaluable.
+Anyone who wants to start a new Montessori school, or convert an existing childcare center into a Montessori school, will find this course invaluable.

 World-class Montessori schools are schools that have achieved a level of excellence, stability, and wide-spread public appeal that makes them highly attractive to prospective parents and teachers.
 So often though schools struggle, primarily because they continue to compromise their programs and principles in hope of becoming more attractive to parents.
 Tim Seldin and Sharon Caldwell make the case for courage, conviction, and consistency.
 Their premise is that there is a Montessori way that we can and must follow to produce, time and time again, the results that made Montessori schools famous around the world.
 He will sketch out the specific elements of best practice that can lead your school to greater success in everything it does.